UAE says Qatar fighter jets intercept flights, Doha denies

 Qatar earlier accused Emirati military jets of violating its air space in December and January in two incidents, filing a complaint to the United Nations.
 Anwar Gargash, the Emirati minister of state for foreign affairs, wrote Friday on Twitter that Qatar's airspace complaints were "incorrect and confused," without elaborating.

-Qatar's ruling emir, Sheikh Tamim bin Hamad Al Thani, meanwhile traveled Monday to Ankara to meet with Turkish President Recep Tayyip Erdogan.
-Turkish officials said Erdogan and Al Thani discussed bilateral ties and regional issues over a two-and-a-half-hour meeting, without offering specifics.
+Sheikh Tamim also traveled Monday to Ankara to meet with Turkish President Recep Tayyip Erdogan.
+Turkish officials said Erdogan and Al Thani discussed bilateral ties and regional issues, without offering specifics.
+Turkey has a military base in Qatar and has supported Doha in the diplomatic dispute.

 Associated Press writer Suzan Fraser in Ankara, Turkey, contributed to this report.